iihmsunn/PoorMansTSqlToPlpgSqlConverter/README.md

    - iif -> case statement
    - cast -> ::
    - try_cast -> try_cast (user defined)
- * Stored procedure calls (exec into is currently not implemented but planned)
+ * Stored procedure calls, including "insert into ... exec ..." statements
  * Transactions are removed because exception handling has implicit rollbacks
  * Try/catch converted to begin/exception, raiserror and throw converted to "raise exception"
  * Since proper type inference is impossible, + for string concatenation and = for booleans are implemented with operator overloading